 It’s super common for corporate service providers who make money by selling structures (or BVI companies), to say that opening a bank account is “easy.”
 Why?
 People are more likely to buy a company if it’s easy to open a bank account.
-On the other hand, if people think it’s going to be tough to open a bank account, they’ll probably incorporate elsewhere.
+On the other hand, if people think it’s going to be tough to open a bank account, they’ll probably incorporate it elsewhere.

 Another common tactic amongst corporate service providers (CSPs) is to advertise “remote opening in Singapore” for offshore companies, such as BVI, Seychelles, Belize, and others.
 To consumers, the offer is attractive since companies from these jurisdictions struggle to open bank accounts.
-But here’s what usually happens: the CSP registers an offshore company for you, adds a nominee director or shareholder, and then the nominee attempts to open the corporate bank account in Singapore.
+But here’s what usually happens: the CSP registers an offshore company for you, adds a nominee director or shareholder, and then the nominee attempts to open a corporate bank account in Singapore.
 Costs range from inflated to absurd, $5,000 to over $10,000.
 The catch: whether or not the bank account is opened, the CSP’s fees are exactly the same.

 So, if a CSP tells you they have the authority to “pre-approve” your BVI company for a bank account in Singapore, they’re probably lying.
 Ask whether the bank is actually issuing the “pre-approval.”
 Or, is this “pre-approval” something that the CSP is making up to justify a hefty $2,000 payment for a single “bank account introduction” to a Singaporean bank that doesn’t even require an introducer?
 Most likely the latter.

-If you’re already a GlobalBanks Insider, you can read how to overcome all of these challenges in the following premium reports: Offshore Company Banking & Singapore Banking Report, and much more in the members’ area of the website.
+If you’re already a GlobalBanks member, you can read how to overcome all of these challenges in the following premium reports: Offshore Company Banking & Singapore Banking Report, and much more in the members’ area of the website.
 To learn how you can get access, click here.

 Singapore banks can smell fake businesses, risky ventures, and unprofitable clients from miles away.